Pre-health professions advising

-As a pre-health professions program participant at Messiah College, you’ll be able to:
+As part of a pre-health advising option at Messiah, you’ll be able to:

 - Work with both an academic advisor and a pre-health professions advisor to ensure successful completion of both the requirements for your major as well as for the requirements for medical or allied heath school application.

 - Participate in directed health-related research, both credit-bearing and/or paid in a variety of settings locally, nationally and around the world.